go-gophers/gophers/README.md

 ## Future work

-First version was hacked during [Gopher Gala 2016](http://gophergala.com) at [github.com/gophergala2016/gophers](https://github.com/gophergala2016/gophers).
+First version was hacked during [Gopher Gala 2016](http://gophergala.com).
 Now development happens at https://github.com/go-gophers/gophers.
 Our plans include:

 * allow to remove extra headers from requests and responses for documentation (Github, _why_ you send so much of them?)